My nursing license is inactive — what does that mean?

-Seeing Inactive next to your nursing license can be alarming —
+Seeing Inactive next to your nursing license can be alarming — especially if you’re working,

-especially if you’re working, starting a new job, or picking up shifts.
+starting a new job, or picking up shifts.

-What “Inactive” usually means for nurses
+What “inactive” usually means for nurses

-For nurses, inactive status most often means you are not currently authorized
+For nurses, inactive status most often means you are not currently authorized to practice

-to practice until the license is reactivated.
+until your license is reactivated.

 - The license exists, but it is not active